rjhancock/megamek-games/install.md

 To setup an account at [DigitalOcean](https://digitalocean.com), you can go directly there or use this [referral link](https://m.do.co/c/769d663c4411).
 Both will get you $200 USD credit for first 60 days (as of 4/20/23), the referral will credit me (TapEnvy.us, LLC) $25 USD AFTER you've spent $25.

-> If using DigitalOcean, the initial survey can be a bit dauting.
+> If using DigitalOcean, the initial survey can be a bit daunting.
 Most is for
 > their internal CRM to help them figure out how people are using their
 > services.
 We've suggested people fill in `self hosted game server` in for
 > `What is the project?` (or however it's phrased).

-If unfamilier with initial server setup, please check out [Initial Server Setup with Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) for setting up the initial user that we'll be using for MegaMek.
+If unfamiliar with initial server setup, please check out [Initial Server Setup with Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) for setting up the initial user that we'll be using for MegaMek.

-After you've done the inital server setup, follow along using the created user.
+After you've done the initial server setup, follow along using the created user.

 > We suggest calling the user `megamek` to keep it all the same as below.